MelonKony/millmint/content/utopia/vekllei/society/government.md

 ##### Commercial Standards of Vekllei

-The *Commercial Standards of Vekllei* (COMSTA) regulates standards of small and medium-sized commercial businesses that are otherwise
+The *Commercial Standards of Vekllei* (COMSTA) regulates standards of small and medium-sized commercial businesses that are otherwise unaffiliated with bureaus proper.
+It also advises [GOSED](/utopia/vekllei/society/government/#standards-vekllei) on changes to its technical, safety and design committees.

 Since private commerce in Vekllei exists outside of the bureau framework, the license of COMSTA are broader and flexible, and regularly relies upon contracted industry contacts to fill places on its less defined technical committees.